 Ceilings Visually inspected from floor level.
-The ceilings appear to be lath & plaster and plasterboard.
-Some have a textured plaster finish, e.g. 'Artex'.
+The ceilings are of lath & plaster and plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are solid masonry, mainly lined with lath & plaster and plasterboard.
-Some have a timber matchboard finish and some have a textured plaster finish.
+The walls are lined internally with lath & plaster and plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is partly solid and partly suspended timber, with timber joists and timber floorboards overlaid.
-The upper floor is also suspended timber, with timber joists and timber floorboards overlaid.
+The ground floor is mainly suspended timber construction and partly of solid construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are mainly ledged timber panelled units.
-Skirtings and door surrounds are timber.
-The kitchen fittings are traditional in style and consist of floor and wall mounted units.
-Worktops are timber.
+The internal doors are timber panelled.
+The skirting boards and door surrounds are timber.
+The staircase is timber.
+The kitchen fittings are of a contemporary design and consist of a range of floor and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 The chimney breasts are plastered masonry.
-There is a closed fireplace in the kitchen, which appears to be an older/original feature.
-There is a closed solid fuel stove in the lounge.
-Other fireplaces have been closed off.